Cleaning and maintaining your home espresso machine

 Care tips for your home espresso machine

-Here’s a checklist with a few daily, weekly and periodic care tips for your home espresso machine.
-Before we dive in, this checklist is meant to serve as general guidance.
-Therefore, please keep in mind to always check the manual of your home espresso machine for specific details regarding the model you own.
+Here’s a checklist of daily, weekly, monthly and periodic care tips for your home espresso machine.
+Before we dive in: this checklist is meant to serve as general guidance, therefore please keep in mind to always check the manual of your home espresso machine for specific details regarding the model you own.

 Clean the drip tray